 When you arrive in this parking lot, you are greeted with some of the most giant trees you have probably ever seen.
 From here, a short walk will take you to one you can walk through and one that has a circumference of over 90 feet called the Grizzly Giant.
 The mariposa Groves of Yosemite National Park is not to be missed.

 Once you park in the lot and start the trail, it meanders along for a little while through a forest, downed trees, and some small brooks before introducing you to your first massive tree.

-To say these trees are big is an understatement, look at the picture of Amie next to the root of one below.
+To say these trees are big is an understatement.
+Look at the picture of Amie next to the root of one below.

 Lastly, about 50 feet from the Grizzly Giant is the California Tunnel Tree.
 I am sure you have probably seen this tree before, it has a full rectangle cut out of it that allows people to walk through.
-In the plaque near the tree it states that the hole was originally cut for horse drawn buggies to ride through.
+In the plaque near the tree, it states that the hole was originally cut for horse-drawn buggies to ride through.

-Make sure if you are visiting the Maraposa Grove during the summer months (road to it is open from May to November most years) that you get there early as the parking lot is small and fills up fast.
+Make sure if you are visiting the Mariposa Grove during the summer months (road to it is open from May to November most years) that you get there early as the parking lot is small and fills up fast.
 Let me know if you have been there and enjoyed it as much as me in the comments and obviously plan to spend a good amount of time in Yosemite, it is worth it.